Mary Silliman

-Mary Fish Noyes Silliman (1736-1818) was a matriarch in Revolutionary and post-colonial Connecticut and the subject of the 1993 film Mary Silliman’s War.
+Mary Silliman (née Fish, formerly Noyes, later Dickinson; May 30, 1736 - July 2, 1818) was a matriarch in Revolutionary and post-colonial Connecticut and the subject of the 1993 film Mary Silliman's War.

 Marriages

 Mary Fish was born on May 30, 1736, in Stonington, Connecticut, to Joseph Fish and Mary (Pabodie) Fish.
 At the age of fifteen, she entered the school of Sarah Osborn, an accomplished woman and a model of female independence.
 She married John Noyes, the son of the Rev. Joseph Noyes of the First Church in New Haven, on November 16, 1758.
 Her new husband was a former rector of the Hopkins Grammar School in New Haven who preached occasionally, engaged in modest dealings in the shipping trade, and suffered from epilepsy.
 Together, they lived in a house on Elm Street in New Haven and had three children who survived to adulthood: Joseph in 1761, John in 1762 and James in 1764.
-John Noyes father died in the fall of 1767.
+John Noyes senior died in the fall of 1767.
 He was intestate, and Mary became his executrix.
 All three sons went on to enter the ministry, following in the footsteps of their father and grandfathers.

-Mary and Colonel Gold Selleck Silliman, a lawyer and member of one of Fairfield County’s most influential families, were married on May 24, 1775 in Stonington following a courtship sustained by frequent letters.
+Mary and Colonel Gold Selleck Silliman, a lawyer and member of one of Fairfield County’s most influential families, were married on May 24, 1775, in Stonington following a courtship sustained by frequent letters.
 The new couple moved to Gold’s farm in Fairfield soon after.
 Their marriage was rooted in lasting friendship, deep affection, and mutual respect.
-Mary and Gold had two children together: Gold Selleck in October 1777 and Benjamin in August 1779.
+Mary and Gold Silliman had two children together: Gold Selleck (born October 1777) and Benjamin (born August 1779).